 Planning a Sprint

 You can use plan editors to manage sprint backlogs as well.
 As with a product backlog, the editor assists you with stack ranking your sprint backlog.
-In addition the plan editor provides a view to see the work breakdown structure of stories into the implementing tasks, grouped by the owner of the work items.
-Drag and drop or specific keyboard actions are used to manipulate the work breakdown structure or reassigning the task to do load balancing.
-Key work item attributes, like the estimate of a task, can be changed in place and the changes are immediately reflected in the corresponding progress and load bars.
+In addition, the plan editor provides a view to see the work breakdown structure of stories into the implementing tasks, grouped by the owner of the work items.
+Drag and drop or specific keyboard actions are used to manipulate the work breakdown structure or reassign the task to do load balancing.
+Key work item attributes like the estimate of a task can be changed in place and the changes are immediately reflected in the corresponding progress and load bars.

 Use the Taskboard view to run your daily Scrum meetings.
 The view will render all work items as cards on a board, arranging them in columns representing three states: Todo, In Progress, and Done.
 This allows for a quick overview of your work, and it's straightforward to mark something as done: simply drag it from one column to another.

 Use the Roadmap view to project our sprint or release backlog onto a timeline.
 For sprint backlogs the view illustrates the schedule of the execution items (e.g. defects and tasks) and the rolled-up schedule of the stories and epics.
 For release backlogs it illustrates the schedule of the stories and epics.

 Work item owners can specify minimum and maximum estimates in addition to the already existing estimates.
 This information is used to simulate the probability of work items being completed on time using a Monte Carlo method(2).